-True 1-to-1 personalisation is something different.
+True 1-to-1 personalisation is something different from providing an iterative interaction to a segment of your audience.
 1-to-1 is about individual decisions and accommodations.
 Instead of trying to create a new drink for every person you meet (imagine one of those Coca-Cola Freestyle machines but ad infinitum), your team needs to decide which of your available drinks can suit an individual’s specific needs and desires.
 So that might mean you have 10 drinks on your menu for an individual to choose from and knowing (or at least inferring) which is going to appeal most to them.
 You make magic by building a flexible model that allows your team to make a completely unique decision for each individual, even though you might have little information on them.

 This kind of agility is a significant shift from thinking of personalisation as a segment of one.
-And it’s absolutely imperative to break with the old thinking if you want to operationalise personalisation at scale across multiple channels.
+And it’s absolutely imperative to break with the old thinking if you want to operationalise personalisation at scale across multiple channels, in store and online.

 Operationalise and scale personalisation